Site icon Bia review

 2.4 Manual Mode (M)

-Purpose: Provides full control over both aperture and shutter speed, allowing for precise exposure adjustments.
-Ideal for advanced users and specific shooting conditions.
+Purpose: Full control of both aperture and shutter speed, allowing precise exposure adjustments, meant for advanced users and bespoke shooting circumstances.

 Settings:

-Tip: Use a handheld light meter or the camera’s histogram to ensure proper exposure.
+Tip: Use either a hand-held light meter or the histogram of the camera to ensure accurate exposure.

 2.5 Program Auto (P)